businessOwned by: ASX Listed

 Westpac has an impressive range of home loans and investment loans, an Australia wide branch and ATM network and a loyal customer base of over 13 million customers.

 That being said, they’re actually not all things to all people.
-Their focus is primarily on the high net worth customers and foreign investors.
+Their focus is primarily on high net worth customers and industry professionals such as medical practitioners, accountants, lawyers and sports professionals.
 They see their other brands such as St George, which is owned by Westpac, as having a bigger focus on first home buyers.

 How do Westpac’s home loans compare?

 - High net worth property investors

 - Waived LMI home loans for preferred industry professionals like doctors, accountants, lawyers and sports professionals.

 - Bridging loans